The list of links on this webpage can help search committees conduct effective faculty searches.

 The Faculty Committee on Affirmative Action has recently deliberated at length on ways to enhance recruitment of women and minority faculty in the College of Veterinary Medicine.
 As a result of those deliberations, and subsequent discussions with Dean Phemister, the following recommendations were submitted to him.

-This document is a guidebook for the interview process.
-It helps "assist faculty in improving merit-based hiring, and address unconscious bias to improve reliability and validity of the interview process."
-Scenarios, best practices, sample questions, and more are found here.
+The purpose of this guidebook is to assist faculty in improving merit-based hiring processes and to address unconscious bias to improve reliability and validity of the interview process.

 When the life sciences initiative was begun in 1997 as the Cornell Genomics Initiative, the faculty leaders recognized the critical importance of hiring faculty according to a new paradigm.
 In order to recruit the best possible faculty to Cornell, they advised the administration––central and colleges alike––that no longer should search committees for positions in specific departments be appointed by the departments from within the department.
 Instead, each position should be viewed as a strategic hire for t